Every cat-lover should have a Devon Rex once in their lifetime.

 All tuckered-out: Austin and Evie fast asleep in their food bowl.
 Danny (left) is greatly perplexed - to wake them or not??

 Devons, a smallish, lively breed (5–8 pounds adult weight, sometimes a little larger depending on family lines), eat and drink about three times as much as ordinary cat-cats.
 We free-feed adults and kittens here.
 In addition to their dry food, kittens also eat 2-4 meals per day of wet canned cat food.
 Adult cats eat dry Iams original chicken formula.
 Adults also eat wet food 2-3 times a week as a supplement to their dry food.
-The wet food most often fed here is Fancy Feast or Friskies.
+The wet food most often fed here is Iams or Nutro.

 Just hours old, Devon babies can easily drink 3 cc of milk.